aylmerbritto/llm-chat/README.md

-# llm-chat

-## Overview
-Our focus centered on managing a music festival, leading to the creation of our first application: an Avicii-themed chatbot assistant.
-This assistant, designed to help guests with inquiries about the festival, performers, schedule, and stage locations, is supported by two specialized Large Language Model (LLM) backends.
-These backends are expertly tailored to provide accurate and context-specific responses related to the music festival. <br>
-One of our Large Language Models, named GODEL, is an open-source model developed by Microsoft for crafting goal-oriented dialog systems.
-It is integrated directly within the same container as our application backend.
-Trained on 551 million parameters, GODEL offers solid performance while eliminating the need for internet connectivity. <br>
-The second model we use is the renowned GPT-3.5-Turbo from OpenAI, the driving force behind ChatGPT.
-With a significantly higher number of trainable parameters (175 Billion), this model excels in effectiveness.
-However, this efficiency comes at a price and requires a reliable internet connection, which can be a challenging dependency.
+# JIT Cloudlet-Based Chatbot Application for Music Festivals

 ## Getting Started

-### Prerequisites
-yet to update stuff

 ### Launch application
 To run the server, `python3 app.py`

+## Overview
+This project leverages the innovative Just-in-Time (JIT) Cloudlet architecture to develop edge-native applications.
+Our primary application is an Avicii-themed chatbot assistant, designed for use at music festivals.

+## Motivation
+Our goal is to create applications that require high computation, bandwidth, and low latency.
+Utilizing JIT Cloudlet architecture, this project demonstrates the development and deployment of edge-native applications, showcasing their real-world effectiveness.

+## Chatbot Application Features
+- **Purpose**: Assists festival-goers with information about the festival, including performers, schedule, and stage locations.
+- **Backed by Two LLMs**: The application integrates two specialized Large Language Model backends for accurate, context-specific responses.

+### Large Language Models
+1. **GODEL**:
+   - Open-source model by Microsoft.
+   - Trained on 551 million parameters.
+   - Provides solid performance without needing internet connectivity.
+   - Integrated within the same container as our application backend.

+2. **GPT-3.5-Turbo**:
+   - From OpenAI, behind ChatGPT.
+   - Contains 175 Billion trainable parameters.
+   - Highly effective but requires a reliable internet connection.

+## Open Source Components
+- **Langchain**: Framework for LLM-based applications.
+- **Dash**: For building web applications.
+- **Hugging-face Embeddings & Sentence-transformers**: For language processing.
+- **GODEL**: For goal-oriented dialog systems.

+## Innovation
+- **Privacy-Focused Cloud Model**: Data remains private to the cloudlet machine, enhancing data privacy.
+- **Selective Data Masking**: Exchanges only tokens with APIs, keeping sensitive data within premises.

+## Challenges
+- **Documentation and Development**: Langchain's documentation required us to explore the codebase for optimal use.
+- **NVIDIA-CUDA and ARM Architecture Compatibility**: Standardizing the base image for compatibility and efficiency was challenging.

+## Future Work
+- **GODEL Fine-Tuning**: To demonstrate robustness without cloud-based services.
+- **Improving Temporal Coherence**: For smoother real-time output.

+---

+This README provides a concise overview of the JIT Cloudlet-based chatbot application, highlighting its motivation, features, technology stack, innovations, challenges, and future work directions.